schwannden/chabod/.github/CONTRIBUTING.md

 - [Node.js](https://nodejs.org/) (we recommend using Volta for version management)
   - [Volta](https://volta.sh/) - for consistent Node.js and npm versions
-- [Supabaswe Cli](https://supabase.com/docs/guides/local-development/cli/getting-started) - to start supabase and setup all databases locally.
+- [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started) - to start supabase and setup all databases locally.
-- (Optional) [Cursor](https://cursor.sh/) - recommended IDE as our project has specific Cursor configurations, we have specific Cursor configurations in the `.cursor/rules` file that help maintain consistent development practices.
+- (Optional) [Cursor](https://cursor.sh/) - recommended IDE as our project has specific Cursor configurations, we have specific Cursor configurations in the `.cursor/rules/` directory that help maintain consistent development practices.

 ## Setting Up Volta